 There is not enough to go around, but don’t worry, our benevolent overlords will never go without.
 As yet another put it with some historical context, “The elites will never eat this diet they prescribe to the masses.
 Meat for me.
 And wheat for thee.
 The elites with their superior bodies brains intellects and money will need special nutrition to maintain their hegemony and rightful place as leaders of the planet.
 Ask yourself why the silicon valley brainiacs are all on keto/carnivore.
 It’s a reenactment of feudal life w fatty meats for the elites & thin gruel for the peasants” (David Smith).
 A high-carb diet combined with low-protein and low-fat has always been a poverty diet, rarely eaten by choice other than by ascetic monks: “A vegetarian or fish-based diet was most often associated with self-denial and penitence” (Sydney Watts, “Enlightened Fasting”; from Food and Faith in Christian Culture, p.
 119).
 Worse still, it easily can lead to malnutrition and, except when calories are pushed so low as to be a starvation diet, it’s fattening.

 This general strategy has been done before.
 It’s a way of shifting the blame and the consequences elsewhere.
 It’s the same as promoting feel good policies such as encouraging recycling for households, which helps distract from the fact that the immensity of waste comes from factories and other businesses.
 The rich use most of the resources and cause the most problems.
 Yet it’s the rest of us who are supposed to take responsibility, as consumer-citizens.
-What the rich pushing this agenda refuse to talk about is that the entire system is to blame, the very system they benefit the most from.
+What the rich pushing this agenda refuse to talk about is that the entire system is to blame, the very system they disproportionately benefit from.
 The only way to solve the problem is to eliminate the socioeconomic order that creates people so rich and powerful that they dream of controlling the world.
-If sustainability is the genuine concern, we need to return to a smaller-scale decentralized way of living where solutions come from communities, not enforced by distant bureaucrats and technocrats.
-But that would mean reducing inequality of wealth and power by bringing the resources and decision-making back to local populations.
+If sustainability is the genuine concern, we might need to return to a smaller-scale decentralized way of living where solutions come from communities, not enforced by distant bureaucrats and technocrats; or else we need a new democratic self-governance.
+But that would mean reducing inequality of wealth and power by bringing the resources and decision-making back to local populations and/or the national citizenry.
 As Peter Kalmus wisely put it, “You cannot have billionaires and a livable Earth.
 The two cannot go together.”
 That isn’t what the billionaires Petter and Gunhild Stordalen leading this campaign want, though (their organization is the EAT part of EAT-Lancet).
 They like the inequality just fine the way it is, if not for the problem of all those poor people.

 As Herman Melvile put it, “Of all the preposterous assumptions of humanity over humanity, nothing exceeds most of the criticisms made on the habits of the poor by the well-housed, well-warmed, and well-fed.”
 The rich are worrying about what will happen when the living conditions, including diets, improve for the rest of the global population.
 And there is reason to worry for, after all, it is a finite planet.
 But the upper classes should worry about themselves, with the externalized costs of their lifestyle (on a finite planet, externalizations that go around come around).
 Once the obstructionist elite get out of the way, I have no doubt that the rest of us can come up with innovative responses to these dire times.
-Locally-sourced food eaten in season, organic and GMO-free agriculture, community gardens and family farms, crop rotation and cattle pasturage, farmers markets and food co-ops, etc — these are the kinds of things that will save the world, assuming we aren’t already too late.
+Locally-sourced food eaten in season, organic and GMO-free agriculture, community gardens and family farms, crop rotation and water management, cattle pasturage and open-range grazing, regenerative farming and reverse desertification, farmers markets and food co-ops, etc — these are the kinds of things that will save the world, assuming we aren’t already too late.

 In the harsh criticism offered by Optimising Nutrition: “You would be forgiven if you thought from their promotional materials that they were promoting more vegetables.
 But it’s not actually the case!
 However, I admit they are promoting primarily a ‘plant based diet’ if you count corn, soy and wheat (grown using large scale agricultural practices, mono-cropping and large doses of fertilisers and chemical pesticides) and the oils that you can extract them as ‘plant based’.”
-I eat more actual vegetables on my low-carb, high-fat paleo diet than is being recommended in the EAT-Lancet report.
-Just because a diet is ‘plant-based’ doesn’t mean it’s healthy, considering most processed foods consist of plant-based ingredients.
+I eat more actual vegetables (e.g., leafy greens) on my low-carb, high-fat and animal-based paleo diet than is being recommended in the EAT-Lancet report.
+Just because a diet is ‘plant-based’ doesn’t mean it’s healthy, considering most processed foods consist of plant-based ingredients with most junk food being entirely vegan (potato chips, crackers, cookies, candy, pop, etc).
 Even commercial whole wheat breads with some fiber and vitamins added back in to the denatured flour are basically junk food with good marketing.
-Heck, partially hydrogenated oils and high fructose corn syrup are both plant-based.
-The EAT-Lancet diet is basically the Standard American Diet (SAD), as it has fallen in line with decades of a Food Pyramid with carbs as the base and an emphasis on unhealthy seed oils — more from Optimising Nutrition:
+Heck, partially hydrogenated oils and high fructose corn syrup are both plant-based, not to mention the soy added into so many products.
+The EAT-Lancet diet is basically a fancied up version of the Standard American Diet (SAD), as it has fallen in line with decades of a Food Pyramid with carbs as the base and an emphasis on unhealthy seed oils — more from Optimising Nutrition:

 The report, though, isn’t entirely worthless for it does correctly point out some of the problems we face, specifically as part of a global crisis.
 But it most definitely is confusing and internally conflicted.
 Even if it genuinely were a diet high in healthy produce, it’s not clear why the dismissal of all animal foods, including eggs and dairy that are enjoyed by most vegetarians and non-vegetarians alike.
-If feeding the world is the issue, it’s hard to beat an egg for cost effectiveness and it accomplishes this without need for the kind of subsidization we see with high-yield crops.
-When I was poor, I survived on eggs with the expensive ingredient being the few frozen vegetables I threw in for balance and variety.
+If the issue is feeding the world with highly nutritious and healthy foods, it’s hard to beat an egg for cost effectiveness and it accomplishes this without need for the kind of subsidization we see with high-yield crops; and pasture-raised eggs would be even better for health, environment, and ethics.
+When I was poor (or rather more poor), I survived on eggs with the expensive ingredient being the few frozen vegetables I threw in for balance and variety.
 Eggs are filling, both satisfying and satiating.
 Also, they make for a quick and easy meal, an advantage for the working poor with limited time and energy.
+For any poor person with a small patch of land, you’d do more good for their diet give them an egg-laying hen so that they could produce their own nutritious food without any need for a factory farm.
+There are already similar programs to give milk-producing goats to rural families in poor countries.

 The whole health and sustainability claim is a red herring.
 The EAT-Lancet commissioners and others of their ilk don’t feel they have to justify their position, not really.
 They throw out some halfhearted rationalizations, but they fall apart under casual scrutiny.
 Furthermore, there is far from being a consensus among the experts.
 The Associated Press offered some dissenting voices, such as “John Ioannidis, chair of disease prevention at Stanford University, said he welcomed the growing attention to how diets affect the environment, but that the report’s recommendations do not reflect the level of scientific uncertainties around nutrition and health.”
 Ioannidis, a non-partisan researcher in dietary debates, was quoted as saying, “The evidence is not as strong as it seems to be.”
 That is to put it mildly.
 We are in the middle of a replication crisis in numerous fields of science and, as Ioannidis has shown, food-related research is among the worse.
 When he says the evidence is not strong enough, people should pay attention. ““There are few exceptions, but the status of epidemiological literature is not at a level to allow us to make these types of very detailed, specific recommendations,” Ioannidis tells me.
 For that reason, the health claims in the EAT-Lancet diet are “science fiction.
 I can’t call it anything else”” (Sam Bloch, World Health Organization drops its high-profile endorsement of the EAT-Lancet diet).